pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Design Reject or Reprint.md

 > If an order includes products besides the custom grille, the other products will be shipped separately by our logistics team as long as they're in stock.
 >
-> Thus we cannot cancel and refund the order, and need to proceed with the **reprint process**.
+> In such cases, we should prioritize asking the customer to proceed with the **reprint process**.
+>
+> However if the user would like to be refunded instead, we can offer partial refund for the customized item.
+Please proceed by removing the customized item from the order in Shopify and offer partial refund.

 **For reprint, we basically will offer a coupon code for the user to re-purchase and re-design the same customized item for free.